May Annual Lyme Awareness Month

 May Awareness 2025

-Light up for Lyme 2025
+Light Up for Lyme 2025

 Every year in May, a large number of buildings and landmarks across the UK, Republic of Ireland and beyond support Lyme Disease Awareness Month by Lighting up for Lyme.